 We can build an entire team on-premise at the company’s site or offsite with our existing team here.

 With this service instead of hiring people to do a job, we evaluate the project ourselves, scope it out from inception (with a product person), all the way to development, delivery, and support.
 For example, right now we are working with a CEO whose website and ERP systems are not working properly so instead of rebuilding it, we will build it from scratch to integrate with their existing products and services.

 S: Ok, let’s switch gears and talk a little more about the fun part of recruiting – the candidate experience.
 HIRECLOUT boasts a great placement track record amongst employers (43% higher than the industry average).
 How do you keep such a high placement average?

-A simple question like, “tell me the top 3 or 4 things that are most important to you – is it salary #1 or Salary #4; is location #1 or does location not matter at all; is the technology environment most important?”
-Based on that, we recommend the companies we feel are the best fit for, not only the biggest names but what’s best for that person’s future.
+Based on the answers, we can recommend the companies we feel are the best fit for, not only the biggest names but what’s best for that person’s future.
 Lastly, we follow up with the candidate and the client to see how they’re feeling – are there some problems that they have that they’re unable to solve, and we can recommend some solutions and/or give them some advice and support.

 HIRECLOUT’S REFERRAL PROGRAMS

 S: Employee Referral programs are gaining popularity in the recruiting world.
 Does HIRECLOUT have any referral programs in place?
 If so, can you tell us about them?